 Trying To Accept The Fact That My Son Has ADHD (And How I Was Able To Help Him Just In Time!)

 “There is nothing wrong with my son!
-Who are you to tell me that there is something wrong with him – that he lacks focus, is inattentive and very hyperactive?
+Who are you to tell me that there is something wrong with him – that he lacks focus, is inattentive, and very hyperactive?
 He is just five years old!
-All kids are like that!
+All the kids are like that!
 How dare you isolate my boy like that!”

 That was me a year ago and I was speaking with my son’s Kindergarten teacher.
 She was telling me that my boy has difficulty reading because he is easily distracted and can’t focus on school lessons.
 She also mentioned that he fidgets all the time and that my son is very hyperactive.

-The guidance counselor and the school principal were walking towards us and they both had smiles on their faces.
-When the elderly woman arrived my side, she gave me a pat on the back and said, “Mrs. Cruz (not my real name), can I invite you to my office?
+The guidance counselor and the school principal were walking toward us, and they both had smiles on their faces.
+When the elderly woman arrived at my side, she gave me a pat on the back and said, “Mrs. Cruz (not my real name), can I invite you to my office?
 I would really love to speak with you and get to know more about your son, Michael.
 He is such a lovely young boy.”

 I said, “What type of skills development are we talking about?”